grey-fish/grey-fish.github.io/Natas/Level13.md

 # Level 13
-I learned new tricks while solving this level.
-It is just awesome.
+Learned new tricks while solving this level.
+It's good.

 ## Quest
-We are presented with a webpage similar to previous level, but with additional message "For security reasons, we now only accept image files!".
+We are presented with a webpage similar to previous level, but with additional message.
 ![Level13 Image](./images/Level13.png)

 The backened code is exactly like previous level, except one change, i'll highlight that below